-Oklahoma Artists Invitational (OAI) is the outgrowth of “An Afternoon of Art” show that began as a one-day Sunday event in 2010 with 26 Oklahoma Artists.
+Oklahoma Artists Invitational (OAI) is the outgrowth of “An Afternoon of Art” show that began as a one-day Sunday event in 2010 with 26 Oklahoma artists.
 The first venue was the glass Louvre designed atrium of the Mercy Hospital Oklahoma City NeuroScience Institute.

 The initial 2010 art show met with tremendous success indicating the need to expand the show into a two-day event in 2011.
 The show’s popularity continued to increase creating the need in 2014 to incorporate as the nonprofit Oklahoma Artists Invitational, LLC.
-The initial elected officers of OAI included Jan J. Smith president, Barbara Fluty vice president, Karen Seikel treasurer and Teri Cunningham secretary.
+The officers of OAI included Jan J. Smith president, Barbara Fluty vice president, Karen Seikel treasurer and Teri Cunningham secretary.
 The OAI vision statement expressed “OAI art shows are produced by juried Oklahoma artists interested in making a difference in our world through fine art, charitable community support and health education.”

-Oklahoma Artist Invitational art show continues to gain in popularity as a twice-yearly event sharing the work of gifted artists while giving back to the community.
+Oklahoma Artist Invitational art show continues to gain popularity as a twice-yearly event sharing the work of gifted artists while giving back to the community.
 An art teacher from a prominent local high school said, “OAI is the best art show in Oklahoma City!”
 We feel very blessed.